 - Vice President: Jack Purdum, W8TEE

 A Short History of MARC

-During the early years the club provided communications for Milford’s annual Frontier Days, including sending free greetings and messages to friends and relatives throughout the United States and many parts of the world.
-Other services provided to the community were Novice Code and Theory classes and communications for the annual Ohio State Champion Canoe Races.
+During our early years, the club provided communications for Milford’s annual Frontier Days.
+This included sending free greetings and messages to friends and relatives worldwide.
+Other services provided to the community were Novice Code and Theory classes.
+MARC also provided communications for the annual Ohio State Champion Canoe Races.